 Find Your Community

 Last but not least, you’re an artist now!
 Which means you can get out there and meet other vocalists and musicians and start building friendships and forming communities.
 You could join a band, a local theatre production, a choir, attend open mic nights and more.
 Performing with others or in front of people will give you that sense of accomplishment.
 You’ll see that the hard work you’ve put in is finally paying off.
 It’s also a lot more encouraging to keep learning and developing when you surround yourself with likeminded people.
 You may not have this environment at home, but music is a very social activity and there are always people who want to work together.
 And the beauty of it is that you can find them anywhere!
 You can meet people within your local music scene or join music forums and find collaborators online from all around the globe.

 Learn with A Qualified Vocal Coach!

 A great vocal coach can help you maximise your potential and keep you motivated and accountable as you progress.
-At London Singing Institute, we specialise in singing lessons for adults.
+At S & C Music, we specialise in singing lessons for adults.
 Our lessons have a welcoming, personalised approach in a judgment-free environment.
-We teach at our stunning premises in Central London or online, wherever you are in the world.
-London Singing Institute singing courses cover jazz, classical, musical theatre, rock, pop and blues.
+We teach at our stunning premises in Gate Avenue, DIFC, Dubai.
+S & C Music singing courses cover jazz, classical, musical theatre, rock, pop and blues.